I got some groceries

 — Talking Heads, Life During Wartime

 On Friday, March 13, I was driving back from a lovely afternoon in the charming inland town of Benidoleig, about 45 minutes from my home.
 I had met my friend for a leisurely lunch at El Temple – a delightful gastropub with an interesting take on tapas, and a substantial array of vegetarian and vegan options.
 Our region of Spain had been experiencing an unusually warm spring, and as I drove through the acres of orange groves, the scent of their blossoms wafted through my open windows.
 The mountains rose up on the horizons, hazy and grey.
 They and Radio 3 were good traveling companions.
 It was an almost perfect afternoon.
-Sure, the restaurant owner who took our order and served our food was wearing surgical gloves, and, according to my friend, the place was usually empty.
+Sure, the server was wearing surgical gloves, and, according to my friend, the place was unusually empty.
 But the sky was blue, the birds were singing, and that nagging worry that had been lurking in the back of my mind over the past couple weeks had all but disappeared.

 Although restaurants and bars were under orders by the Spanish government to close at midnight (early by Spanish standards), most had begun shuttering their doors that afternoon.
 I realized I would have to make dinner at home for our guests.
 My mind went to our collection of stockpiled pasta but now, with the shelves rapidly emptying before my eyes, I had to act fast.
 Every second counted.
 Instinctively, I followed the lead of my fellow shoppers: “Grab first, think later.”
 The fresh cheeses had been wiped out, but I managed to score what was the last bag of pre-shredded parmesan.
 Miraculously, there was still garlic left in the produce section, but, aside from a sad-looking sweet potato, that was it.
 Trying to envision a dinner menu from the meagre offerings reminded me of an art class I had taken years ago where each student was assigned four random found objects and instructed to make something coherent from them.
 Impressively, the in-store bakery was hard at work, cranking out loaves of bread, and the baguette I picked up was still warm from the oven.
 I had to smile at my imagined conversation among store management: “There may be a pandemic on the horizon, but let’s not lose all sense of decorum!”